-Pre-applications (those on the waiting list) will be cancelled from the waiting list if
+Pre-applications (those on the waiting list) will be cancelled from the waiting list if:

-- 1. they do not respond to required written correspondence within the given time period; and - 2. mail sent to their last reported address is returned by the post office.
+- 1. They do not respond to required written correspondence within the given time period; or - 2.
+Mail sent to their last reported address is returned by the post office.